TurboSerb/Exam-Unit-4/GameRecord/readme.md

 added an UI to the html doc to add more games.
 And added code in the app.mjs doc to make the UI work on the live server

+step 9.

+went back and modified the Visuals function to make a button and give it the ability to delete games that are existing and the ones that are added.